Maximizing M&A Success through Enterprise Architecture

 Companies with competing components will resist efforts to support and sustain future alignment.
 Although some companies may choose to still pursue the merger and acquisition, due to the anticipation of benefits (or the avoidance of current business risks), technology integration represents a useful way to evaluate:

-The next step involves confirming the requirements to be supported by the enterprise architecture; designing and executing the processes, strategies, and tools necessary to develop the structures, architecture, and systems; and launching the product, and support mechanisms, into the environment.
+The next step involves confirming the requirements to be supported by the enterprise architecture.
+It also includes designing and executing the processes, strategies, and tools necessary to develop the structures, architecture, and systems.
+Finally, it involves launching the product and support mechanisms into the environment.

 Technology architecture and process misalignment, within or across companies, can undermine future performance.

-Taking an honest look at the compatibility of each company’s technology and process assets with the other company can be a significant first step towards identifying best transition practices moving forward.
+Taking an honest look at the compatibility of each company’s technology and process assets is crucial.
+Comparing these with the other company can be a significant first step.
+This helps in identifying best transition practices moving forward.

 Leveraging Interlocking Structures